It’s been over 20 years ago, but I distinctly remember how I stressed over all three of our colicky babies.

 How helpless I felt and with our twins both being colicky babies at once.
 Was it me, I wondered?
 Was I a bad or clueless mother?

 I wanted to make their discomfort go away, but nothing I tried worked!
 I changed everything I was eating, even going to a soy formula for a time until I figured out that wasn’t good.
 I was as miserable as they were, I think.
-Normally, I had the help of my husband in the evenings, but several times during the day, I had to put one or both down and

 It is estimated that 40% of all infants have colic.
 I learned as a nurse that it could last until the 4th month.
 Ours lasted until the 6th month!
 If your baby seems to be unusually fussy or in obvious pain, run through a mental checklist to see if she has a dirty diaper, is hungry, or is hot, cold, or simply in need of sleep.